 Employees are paid in accordance with administrative guidelines and an established pay structure.
 The District's pay plans are reviewed by the administration each year and adjusted as needed.
 All District positions are classified as exempt or non-exempt according to federal law.
 Professional employees and academic administrators are generally classified as exempt and are paid monthly salaries.
 These employees are not entitled to overtime compensation.
+Exempt support staff employees are classified with other salaried positions including certified employees and administrators for all policies including salary increases for prior years of service upon hire, academic preparation, and professional growth.
 Other employees are generally classified as non-exempt and are paid an hourly wage or salary and receive overtime pay for each hour worked beyond 40 in a workweek.